sandramsc/high_level_programming/README.md

 ## Application Description

-This repository contains programs written for the high level programming at [Holberton School](https://www.holbertonschool.com/).
+This repository contains programs written for the high level programming track at [Holberton School](https://www.holbertonschool.com/).

 ## Projects
 All of the following folders are projects done during the studies: